Diagnostic Medical Sonography - Associate in Applied Science (AAS) (3426)

 - Review our program guide (pdf) to view a list of required courses, recommended course sequencing and program competencies.

 Yes!
-Although our Diagnostic Medical Sonography program is designed to lead you directly into the workforce, transfer opportunities are available f you wish to continue your education.
+Although our Diagnostic Medical Sonography Program is designed to lead you directly into the workforce, transfer opportunities are available if you wish to continue your education.
 Affordably YOURS, our programs are designed to be flexible enough to transfer to a wide variety of colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 Therefore, we encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.

 Yes!
 Thanks to the HACC Foundation, scholarships are available.
 Please visit hacc.edu/scholarships to learn how you can apply.

 We offer courses in the spring, summer and fall, and you can apply anytime.
 When enrolling into the Diagnostic Medical Sonography Program, you must apply to the non-clinical component of the program first.
-Therefore, please use the program code 342P to make sure your application is for the correct program.
+Therefore, please use the program code 3426 to make sure your application is for the correct program.